bryangreen/eigenda-v1-sdk-beta/README.md

 # EigenDA SDK

 A developer-friendly TypeScript/JavaScript SDK for interacting with EigenDA proxy.
 This SDK simplifies the process of storing and retrieving data using EigenDA's data availability solution.

+> **Note**: This SDK currently supports EigenDA v1.
+Support for EigenDA v2 is coming soon!

 ## Installation